8 Steps to Prepare for Your First Telehealth Session (+ Free Checklist)

 Want to skip straight to the good stuff

 & download your free checklist?
+Jump to the Checklist

 8 Steps to Prepare for Your First Telehealth Session

 Step 1.
-Choose Your Telehealth Platform
+Choose a Platform to Host Your Telehealth Sessions

 This first step is fairly obvious – you’re going to need to sign up for a telehealth platform in order to hold online therapy sessions.